wireapp/melissa/README.md

 ## Build

- - install libsodium (and make sure it can be found with something like pkg-config)
+ - install libsodium (and make sure it can be found by using something like pkg-config)
  - run `cargo build`

 ## Test